19cah/js/README.md

 JavaScript and the DOM provide the potential for malicious authors to deliver scripts to run on a client computer via the Web.
 Browser authors contain this risk using two restrictions.
 First, scripts run in a sandbox in which they can only perform Web-related actions, not general-purpose programming tasks like creating files.
 Second, scripts are constrained by the same-origin policy: scripts from one Web site do not have access to information such as usernames, passwords, or cookies sent to another site.
 Most JavaScript-related security bugs are breaches of either the same origin policy or the sandbox.

-There are subsets of general JavaScript—ADsafe, Secure ECMAScript (SES)—that provide greater levels of security, especially on code created by third parties (such as advertisements).[58][59]
+There are subsets of general JavaScript—ADsafe, Secure ECMAScript (SES)—that provide greater levels of security, especially on code created by third parties (such as advertisements).
 Caja is another project for safe embedding and isolation of third-party JavaScript and HTML.

 Content Security Policy is the main intended method of ensuring that only trusted code is executed on a Web page.